Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 • Always check the return value for NULL

-• When finished using memory, always release it with free
+• After using the memory, always free it with free

 Pointer to Pointer (Double Pointer)

-A pointer that holds the address of another pointer, i.e., a pointer to a pointer, is also commonly used in C. It is especially useful when you need to modify a pointer inside a function or work with two-dimensional arrays.
+A pointer that holds the address of another pointer, or a “pointer to a pointer,” is also commonly used in the C language.
+It is particularly useful when you want to modify a pointer inside a function or when operating on two-dimensional arrays.

 Example: Initializing a Pointer Inside a Function